tom131313/SimilarImages/README.md

 This program is largely a conglomeration of code snippits from the Internet put together to suit my purposes to find duplicate (similar) images in my collection.

-It uses H2 Java database and OPenCV Java.
+It uses H2 Java database and OpenCV Java.

 The algorithm is mostly from the help of "findimagedupes" (2.19) with other ideas from StackOverflow comments.